sider/sider-docs/docs/enterprise/github.md

 ---
 id: github
-title: GitHub Enterprise Server Guide
+title: GitHub Enterprise Server
-sidebar_label: GitHub Enterprise Server Guide
+sidebar_label: GitHub Enterprise Server
 hide_title: true
 ---

-# GitHub Enterprise Server Guide
+# GitHub Enterprise Server

 This document describes what you should configure on your GitHub Enterprise Server to integrate with Sider Enterprise.